Learn about the Italy Tourist Visa's requirements, processing time, and how to apply for it effortlessly. Apply for your Italy Tourist Visa now.

 Tourism includes visiting friends, visiting family members, going on vacation/holiday, tours, etc. Whereas short business trips involve attending meetings, concluding a contract, etc.

-Regardless of destination or purpose of travel in Italy, you must comply with the covid-19 requirements in place for Italy.
+Regardless of the destination or purpose of travel in Italy, you must comply with the COVID-19 requirements in place for Italy.
 Currently, you must present one of the following upon arrival in Italy:

 A vaccination certificate, showing the completion of the primary vaccination dose or booster dose.
 Here is a list of vaccination accepted in Italy.

 Recovery certificate from SARS-CoV-2 infection.
 The certificate is valid for 180 days from the positive swab test.